 The award-winning Limeburners Distillery on Frenchman Bay Road is well worth a stop for mum and dad – they produce single malt whisky, vodka, gin and brandy.

-Our top recommendation though is Boston Brewing Co which is just a few kms outside Denmark on Highway 1.
-Here you will find not only the craft brewery but wine tasting, a restaurant serving fabulous gourmet pub food both indoors and a large outdoor area, with live entertainment and importantly a big play park – it seems to grow every year!
+Our top recommendation though is Boston Brewing Co which is just a few kilometres outside Denmark on Highway 1.
+Here you will find not only the craft brewery but wine tasting, a restaurant serving fabulous gourmet pub food both indoors and a large outdoor area, with live entertainment and, importantly, a big play park – it seems to grow every year!
 It’s definitely a family winner in the region for a wonderful afternoon out.

 Other fresh food and market options

 If your trip coincides with a weekend the Farmers Market in central Albany on a Saturday is a must.
 Mount Barker runs a monthly market on the first Saturday of every month and there’s also a weekend market at the Albany Boatshed.

 Popular festivals that you may want to align your trip down south for (and book accommodation in advance) include the Porongurup Wine Festival and Graze Mount Barker in early March (WA Labour Day long weekend).